-The Climate Change Program will conduct a climate change vulnerability assessment within the Ceded Territories.
+The Climate Change Program is conducting a climate change vulnerability assessment within the Ceded Territories.
 Vulnerability assessments have become an important tool in understanding and adapting to climate change effects.
-The process evaluates how species, habitats, and ecosystems are vulnerable to climate change by evaluating factors such as their exposure, sensitivity, and ability to adapt to predicted changes.
-GLIFWC climate change staff will be compiling and analyzing existing data and literature to assess the vulnerability of a variety of Ceded Territory species and habitats.
+The process evaluates how species, habitats, and ecosystems are vulnerable to climate change by examining their exposure, sensitivity, and ability to adapt to predicted changes.